Halifay/internship_22_07/readme.txt

 %%subtask_ph - placeholder for subtasks in the task.
 N-th occurrence corresponds to the n-th subtask.

 Problem file
-%%new_st - delimiter between batches of subtasks.
-Inside one batch subtask variants are divided by new line (\n).
+%%new_st - delimiter between batches of subtasks. (outdated) Inside one batch subtask variants are divided by new line (\n).
+%%st_del - delimiter betweeen subtasks inside one batch.